 Saving for Your Retirement

 Another option for retirement savings is setting up an IRA, or Individual Retirement Account.
-There are two types of IRAs, traditional or Roth IRA.
+There are two types of IRAs: traditional or Roth IRA.

 Then, we’ll set up your account to meet those preferences and we’ll auto-balance your investments to keep them in line with your goals as the market changes.
-And anyone can invest—you can get started with as little as $100!
+And anyone can invest—you can get started with as little as $5.

 The information provided is not meant to provide investment or financial advice.
 Investment decisions should be based on an individual’s specific financial needs, goals and risk profile.
-Advisory services offered through `SoFi Wealth, LLC.
+SoFi can’t guarantee future financial performance.
+Advisory services offered through SoFi Wealth, LLC.
 SoFi Securities, LLC, member FINRA / SIPC .
 SoFi Invest refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.

 1) Automated Investing—The Automated Investing platform is owned by SoFi Wealth LLC, an SEC Registered Investment Advisor (“Sofi Wealth“).
 Brokerage services are provided to SoFi Wealth LLC by SoFi Securities LLC, an affiliated SEC registered broker dealer and member FINRA/SIPC, (“Sofi Securities).